Health and Wellbeing Board

 2. Joint Health and Wellbeing Strategy

-Stockport, like other local areas across the country, is facing a number of issues which mean we need to change how health and social care services are delivered.
+Stockport, like other local areas across the country, is facing a number of issues with health and social care.
+This means that we need to change how these services are delivered.
 These issues include:

-- an ageing population with increasingly complex care needs and at higher risk of isolation and loneliness, as more people live on their own without direct family support
+- an ageing population with increasingly complex care needs and at higher risk of isolation and loneliness.
+This is because more people live on their own without direct family support

-- a population where birth rates have risen, especially in areas of deprivation leading to more children and young people living in low income households where health outcomes are poorer
+- a population where birth rates have risen, especially in areas of deprivation.
+This has led to more children and young people living in low income households where health outcomes are poorer

 - changes in the most common health issues experienced by the population, to those linked to lifestyles or are otherwise preventable

-- a period of economic challenge affecting the incomes and entitlement to and amount of economic support for the most vulnerable people in Stockport
+- a period of economic challenge that affects the incomes and entitlement to the most vulnerable people in Stockport

-- a system where too many people are admitted to hospital, when they would be better and more appropriately cared for at home
+- a system where too many people are admitted to hospital.
+This is when they would be better and more appropriately cared for at home

 - increasing financial pressures with deficits forecasts for Stockport as demand growth continues if service delivery is not improved.

-The key themes of the strategy therefore are to deliver a health and care system which is:
+The key themes of the strategy are to deliver a health and care system which is: